kumahq/kuma-website/app/_src/policies/introduction.md

 - **Inbound policies** apply only to incoming traffic.
 The `spec.from[].targetRef` field defines the subset of clients that are going to be impacted by this policy.
 - **Outbound policies** apply only to outgoing traffic.
 The `spec.to[].targetRef` field defines the outbounds that are going to be impacted by this policy

-The actual configuration is defined in a `default` map.
+The actual configuration is defined under the `default` field.

 For example: